Forms & Resources

 Complaintant: the individual(s) or organization which brought forward the alleged charge.
 The University may also act as the complainant.

 The Office of Student Conduct will facilitate a prompt, fair, and impartial process from the initial report/referral to the final result.
+The process is conducted by officials who do not have a conflict of interest or bias against the parties involved.
 The student conduct process is comprised of the following three levels:

 During the administrative meeting, the incident report and the rights and responsibilities of the respondent are reviewed.
 Questions regarding the conduct process are answered.
 A respondent may then: